paulhewitt/Squadron/README.md

 node server
 ```

 If you would like to actually use the outgoing call functionality, please send [Paul](mailto:paul@hewitt.dev?subject=SquadronAPI) an email to request an API Key.
-Due to the sensitive nature of exposing API Keys, they have been omitted from this repository
+Due to the sensitive nature of exposing API Keys, they have been omitted from this repository.
+A working demo of the outgoing call functionality can be seen in our presentation video.

 ## User Guide